I have made lots and lots of bread, staring while in college. Here are some of my all-time favorites:

 - If you're looking for a simple salsa recipe, look no farther.
 This is from the father of one of my students.
 Uses canned tomatoes!
 Fresh herbs give it a started-with-raw-tomatoes taste, which is what I thought it was when I first tasted it.

-- These oatmeal cookies are my son Andy's favorite cookie (he likes them better than chocolate chip cookies, if that can be believed!).
+- These oatmeal cookies are my son Andy's favorite cookie (he likes them better than chocolate chip cookies, he says!).
 When I married, the "ladies" in my grandmother's Sunday School class each wrote a favorite recipe for me.
 Many of them are for cookies.
-This was a real gift of love because writing was difficult for most of them, as witnessed by the spidery, arthritic handwriting.
+This was a real gift of love for most of them, as witnessed by the spidery, arthritic handwriting.
 Mrs. Marion Grant gave me this recipe, and, God rest her, I hope she knows how many people she has made happy with it!
+As for the chocolate chip cookies, if you want them crisper, substitute for some of the "moist" brown sugar.
+Rather than using 2 c brown sugar, use 1 c each brown and regular sugar.

 - These lemon squares are nice and tart.
 If you don't like really sweet cookies, you'll like these.
 Very nice for afternoon tea, too; the topping is sort of like lemon curd.